external facebook instagramlinkedin pinterest playsearch twitteryoutube

 There’s something deeply rewarding about nurturing a tiny seed into a thriving plant.
 But when a plant outgrows its container, potting up can seem daunting.
 Fortunately, with care and a couple of considerations, potting up is easy and will help to keep your plants happy!

-In this post, we will explain the benefits of potting up and how we do so here at Heritage Farm.
+In this article, we will explain the benefits of potting up and how we do so here at Heritage Farm.
 We will also show you when and how to pot up your seedlings, and give you some helpful tips.
-Whether you’re a first-time gardener or brushing up on your green thumb skills, this guide will help you set your seedlings up for success.
+Whether you’re a first-time gardener or brushing up on your green thumb skills, this guide will help you set your plant starts up for success.

 What is “potting up”?

-Potting up is the process of moving a plant up from one size of a container to a larger size as it needs more space to grow.
+Potting up is the process of moving a plant up to a larger container it needs more space to grow.

-Usually, potting up is only a common practice for crops that have an extended germination period or spend a long time growing in the greenhouse, such as:
+It is a common practice for crops that have an extended germination period or spend a long time growing in the greenhouse, such as:

 Why should I pot up my seedlings?